1nd/Unmask/README.md

 Unmask
 ======

-Javascript to show/hide (unmask/mask) password character in a password field.
+jQuery plugin to show/hide (unmask/mask) password character in a password field.

 Usually used in account registration page so user does not have to fill "Password Confirmation" field, just hit "Unmask Password" to see if password she typed is correct.